Applications of Arithmetic Geometric Mean Inequality

 Now we will use Inequality (1.3) to prove the following theorem, then we will show that they are equivalent.

-Theorem 3.5 Let be operators in.
-Then
+Theorem 3.5 Let be operators in

 for.